GokulC1205/HashAgileTask/README.md

 **AI-Powered Extraction:** Utilizes Google Gemini to accurately identify and extract key information such as Name, Email, Phone Number, College Name, Skills.

+**Database Integration:** Stores extracted resume details in MongoDB for easy access and management.

 **User-Friendly Interface:** Built with Streamlit to provide an intuitive and responsive user experience.

 **Clean Output:** Displays extracted information in a well-formatted table for easy readability.